<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How To Buy A Foreclosed Home

-But...there are valuable real estate opportunities out there if you have the patience.
+But... there are valuable real estate opportunities out there if you have the patience.

 But first, find out if you're financially prepared to buy a home.
 What to Know About Your Finances Before Buying a Home answers many popular questions buyers have.

-Foreclosure Process Terms to Know
+Home Foreclosure Terms to Know

 Short Sale

 Why would the bank agree to a short sale?
 Because the bank loses even more money if the home moves into the foreclosing process.
 A short sale is also better for the seller’s credit report.
-A short sale may or may not be in pre-foreclosure; it just depends when the buyer reaches out to the lender.
-Buyers beware; it's not uncommon for the closing on short sale properties to take 6 to 12 months, with the bank trying to get back every dime they can, even possibly delaying the sale further by rejecting the offer the seller initially approved.
+A short sale may or may not be in pre-foreclosure; it depends on when the buyer reaches out to the lender.

 Pre-Foreclosure

-Types of Foreclosure Sales
+Types of Home Foreclosure Sales

 Buying at Auction